codecentric/habitcentric/infrastructure/kuma/README.md

 `admin` / `admin`.

 ## Tracing

+> There are still issues with tracing.
+Sometimes, spans from the habitcentric
+> services will not arrive in Jaeger.
+I still don't know why.

 Tracing is already configured via settings in the file `mesh.yaml`.
 However, we still need to configure for which services traces should be collected.
 To